Once There Was a Way: Plot

-In addition, the band is kept together through other commitments such as starring in a well-received film adaptation of The Lord of the Rings directed by Stanley Kubrick, and a later caper film.
+In addition, the band is kept together through other commitments such as starring in a well-received film adaptation of The Lord of the Rings directed by Stanley Kubrick, and a later caper film, The Hot Rock.
 Lennon is still involved in politics, attracting the enmity of both the Nixon Administration and a radical cell of the Weather Underground.
 Meanwhile, Yoko becomes frustrated at John's dissolute behavior and comes to encourage him to collaborate with the Beatles more closely to give his life a stabilizing focus.
+As for George, The Concert for Bangladesh charity he organized with the whole band participating becomes a major success that fully establishes him as a full creative equal to Paul and John in the public eye to his satisfaction.
 While Richard Nixon falls in the Watergate Scandal, that Weatherman cell kidnaps Lennon for ransom.
 The band is frantic to help Lennon, but their best assistance comes when George Harrison meets Steve Jobs while on a spiritual retreat in India.
-The computer expert devises a complex networking arrangement to correlate information as to Lennon's location, enabling his rescue.
-As a result, Lennon greatly increases his personal security, which prevents Mark David Chapman from murdering him in 1980.
+The computer expert devises a complex social networking arrangement to correlate information as to Lennon's location, enabling his rescue.
+As a result, Lennon significantly increases his personal and the band's security, which prevents Mark David Chapman from murdering him in 1980.

 After that, the Beatles agree to finally disband on good terms in 1975, with a farewell concert in Central Park However, Lennon eventually convinces the band to frequently reunite for concert tours, with a combination of their now predominately older audiences becoming more sedate without the constant Beatlemania shrieking, and better performance technology to make performing most of their song catalogue practical, with Eric Clapton joining the band at Harrison's insistence shortly before his death in 2001 from lung cancer.
-In addition, Jobs is appointed the head of Apple's moribund electronics division and he develops it into the massive electronics company, making the Beatles, along with being deeply impressed with his vision about technology, all billionaires along the way.
+In addition, Jobs is appointed the head of Apple's moribund electronics division and he develops it into a massive electronics company, making the Beatles, along with being deeply impressed with his vision of technology, all billionaires along the way.